 Of course, this storm also has the potential to affect Iran, UAE, India, and/or Pakistan for that matter--mainly because of shipping disruptions, but there could be some real effects on infrastructure and assets depending on track and landfall.
-There are also refining and other production assets in Southern Iran, especially in Chah Bahar.
+There are also refining and other production assets in Southern Iran.